pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 ## <a id='curated-api-descriptor'></a>CuratedAPIDescriptor custom resource explained

-To curate one or more Workload OpenAPI specifications into a single aggregated API, you can create a custom resource of type `CuratedAPIDescriptor`.
+To curate one or more Workload OpenAPI specifications into a single aggregated API, create a custom resource of type `CuratedAPIDescriptor`.
 The information from this custom resource references a list of APIDescriptors and how they are aggregated together through path-based routing.